-The university encourages staff to develop their Welsh language skills and staff have the right to attend Welsh classes run by the Welsh for Adults tutor.
+The University encourages staff to develop their Welsh language skills and staff have the right to attend Working Welsh classes facilitated by the Welsh for Adults Tutor.

-During the current academic year 77 learners registered onto the university's Welsh for Adults programme, which represents an increase of almost 50% from last year.
-Currently, there are 62 members of staff regularly attending classes (with 15 having pulled out due to numerous reasons including work load, long term illness, leaving the university).
+During the current academic year 82 learners registered onto the University's Working Welsh programme, which represents an increase of almost 17% from the previous year.
+Currently, there are 66 members of staff regularly attending classes (with 16 having pulled out due to numerous reasons including workload, long term illness and leaving the University).